ahn/vaadin-aceeditor/README.md

 By default, Vaadin AceEditor gets the mode, theme and worker files from [this location](http://d1n0x3qji82z53.cloudfront.net/src-min-noconflict) [(example)](http://d1n0x3qji82z53.cloudfront.net/src-min-noconflict/theme-eclipse.js).
 I guess it's sort of a semi-official location for Ace files, at least it's used in [an Ace tutorial](http://ace.ajax.org/#nav=embedding).

+**It's probably safer to host the mode&theme files yourself so that you can be sure that they're compatible with the main Ace file used by this editor.**

-If you want to use some other location, for example to host the files on your own server, here's how:
+To host the files on your own server, here's how:

 Example: host the Ace files within your Vaadin app.
 First, get the `ace` dir from the [Vaadin Directory download package](http://vaadin.com/addon/aceeditor).
 It contains the [src-min-noconflict](https://github.com/ajaxorg/ace-builds/tree/master/src-min-noconflict) Ace files compatible with this addon.
 Copy the `ace` dir to location `webapp/static/ace` in your Vaadin application.